jotyGill/privacy-fighter/README.md

 **Advance Options** (For advance users only)
 If you have Firefox installed and wish to setup PF in another profile.
 You can create a new profile.
 Provide this name during the installation process.

-2. Open Firefox, visit `about:profiles`.
+2. Open Firefox, visit link `about:profiles`.
 Click `Create New Profile`, name it `alternative`.
 This profile will be used as an alternative to the main (much more secure and private) profile.

 #### Further Installation Steps on Windows